python/devguide/testing/buildbots.rst

   click on it to know which commits it corresponds to.

 * A `Console View <https://buildbot.python.org/#/console>`_,
-  this works best on a wide, high resolution monitor.
+  which works best on a wide, high resolution monitor.
 Clicking on the colored circles will allow you to open a new page containing whatever information about that particular build is of interest to you.
 You can also access builder information by clicking on the builder